sirharis214/aws-haris-sandbox/docs/aws/aws_sso_config.md

 * Under **Users and Groups** > The permission set names are the value options for `sso_role_name`

 <img src="images/20_permission_set_names.png" height=50% width=50%>

+> See [this](https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html) doc for more info on AWS SSO and AWS Identity Provider with AWS CLI